Non-simple SLE curves are not determined by their range: Preliminaries

-\begin {itemize} \item Just as for $\kappa \in (4,8)$, it is possible to choose a boundary point and to define (see \cite{SHE_CLE}) a branching $\SLE_\kappa (\kappa -6)$ tree that in turn defines a collection of loops called $\CLE_\kappa$.
-There are however some important differences that are due to the fact that $\kappa - 6$ is not greater than $-2$ anymore.
-For instance, in order to define these $\SLE_\kappa (\kappa -6)$ processes, one needs to use side-swapping and/or L\'evy compensation.
-So, when $\kappa \in (8/3, 4)$, one has to choose a side-swapping parameter $\beta \in [-1,1]$ to define such a tree, and when $\kappa =4$, one has to choose a drift parameter $\mu$. \item The fact that the law of $\CLE_\kappa$ that is constructed in this way does not depend on the root is non-trivial, and does rely on another construction of these CLEs using the Brownian loop-soups (see \cite{SHE_WER_CLE}).
-Actually, the results of the paper \cite{cle_percolations} that we will recall in a few paragraphs do provide as a by-product another derivation of the root-independence of the CLE$_\kappa$ distribution, based on the coupling of $\SLE$ with the GFF.
-The fact that the law of the $\CLE_\kappa$ does also not depend on the choice of $\beta$ (or $\mu$) is explained in \cite{ww2013conformally}.
-So in summary, there is indeed just one $\CLE_\kappa$ distribution for each $\kappa \in (8/3, 4]$. \item One very important feature of the branching tree construction is that it has not been proved that the exploration trees that define these $\CLE_\kappa$'s can be recovered deterministically from the $\CLE_\kappa$ and the root.
+\begin {itemize} \item Just as for $\kappa \in (4,8)$, one chooses a simply connected domain $D$ and a boundary point $x$, and then considers the $\SLE_\kappa^\beta (\kappa -6)$ branching tree rooted at $x$.
+(Recall that one needs here to use side-swapping and/or L\'evy compensation because $\kappa - 6 < -2$.
+So, when $\kappa \in (8/3, 4)$, one has to first choose a side-swapping parameter $\beta \in [-1,1]$ to define such a tree -- and when $\kappa =4$, one would have to choose a drift parameter $\mu$.) \item The fact that the law of $\CLE_\kappa$ that is constructed in this way does not depend on the root is non-trivial, and does rely on another construction of these CLEs using the Brownian loop-soups (see \cite{SHE_WER_CLE}).
+Actually, the results of the paper \cite{cle_percolations} that we will recall in a few paragraphs do provide as a by-product another derivation of the root-independence of the $\CLE_\kappa$ distribution, based on the coupling of $\SLE$ with the GFF.
+The fact that the law of the $\CLE_\kappa$ does also not depend on the choice of $\beta$ (or $\mu$ when $\kappa =4$) is explained in \cite{ww2013conformally}.
+So in summary, there is indeed just one $\CLE_\kappa$ distribution for each $\kappa \in (8/3, 4]$. \item It is very important to stress that it has not been proved that in this construction, the exploration trees that define these $\CLE_\kappa$'s can be recovered deterministically from the $\CLE_\kappa$ and the root.
 In fact, Theorem~\ref{thm:percolation_not_determined} of the present paper will show that in the case $\kappa \in (8/3,4)$, the $\CLE_\kappa$ exploration tree is \emph{not} a deterministic function of the $\CLE_\kappa$ and the root (for the special case $\kappa=4$, we refer to the discussion in \cite{cle_percolations}: The exploration defines a tree only for the balanced labeled $\CLE_4$, which together with the choice of the root, does determine the exploration tree -- as can be shown using the direct relationship between this labeled $\CLE_4$ and the GFF). \end {itemize}